Bohring-Opitz syndrome (BOPS)

 Facial and physical characteristics include a very small head, a red birthmark on the face, widely-spaced eyes, corners of the eyes that point up, protruding eyes, strabismus, high myopia, cleft palate and low set ears rotated backward.

-Other unique facial characteristics include a flat nasal bridge, nostrils that open to the front, a characteristic posture that includes slouching shoulders and bent elbows and wrist.
+Other unique facial characteristics include a flat nasal bridge, nostrils that open to the front, and a characteristic posture that includes slouching shoulders and bent elbows and wrists.
 Excessive hair growth and low muscle tone are other physical symptoms of the syndrome.

 Possible clinical traits/features: